 This page is dedicated to the Boltek LD350 lightning detector located at Redshift Observatory.
-This is a long-range unit which will detect and differentiate cloud-to-cloud and cloud-to-ground lightning strikes up to 300 miles (480 km) from the detecting antenna at the observatory (center of map).
+This is a long-range unit which will detect and differentiate cloud-to-cloud and cloud-to-ground lightning strikes as well as negative and positive charged lightning up to 300 miles (480 km) from the detecting antenna at my observatory (center of map).
 With the use of Astrogenic software (StormVueNGX and Nexstorm), near real-time lightning data can be displayed over the internet.
 Map scaling is not something the user can do at this time.
-Currently, I plan to arbitrarily vary the map scale between a 65-mile to 125-mile radius so as to be more relevant to this observatory and local community.
-During stormy weather, I will zoom in for greater detail if warranted.
+Currently, I plan to arbitrarily vary the map scale between a 65-mile to 185-mile radius so as to be more relevant to this observatory and local community.
+During stormy weather, I will keep the map more zoomed in for greater detail.

-For those who want to compare this data with other “more official” lightning data, check out Lightning.org for real-time data.
+For those who want to compare this data with other recognized sources, check out Lightning.org for real-time regional data.